jmlamp/PBSDC/README.md

    bundle2.f95        - Bundle of DC component f_2

    functions.f95      - User-specified DC components f_1 and f_2 together with subgradients of DC components.
-Contains also user-specified initial values for parameters
+Contains also user-specified initial values for parameters.

-   fun.f95 	          - Defines objective funtion and gradient of the norm minimization problem.
+   fun.f95 	          - Defines objective funtion and gradient of the norm minimization problem

-   norm_min.f95 	    - Solver for the norm minimization problem.
+   norm_min.f95 	  - Solver for the norm minimization problem

-   pbdc.f95 	        - PBDC method by K. Joki.
+   pbdc.f95 	      - PBDC method by K. Joki

-   dbdc.f95 	        - DBDC method by K. Joki.
+   dbdc.f95 	      - DBDC method by K. Joki

-   plqdf1.f 	        - Quadratic solver by L. Luksan.
+   plqdf1.f 	      - Quadratic solver by L. Luksan

-   pvmm.f             - Variable metric method by L. Luksan.
+   pvmm.f             - Variable metric method by L. Luksan

-   mqsubs.f 	        - Basic modules for PVMM by L. Luksan.
+   mqsubs.f 	      - Basic modules for PVMM by L. Luksan

-   pqsubs.f 	        - Matrix modules for PVMM by L. Luksan.
+   pqsubs.f 	      - Matrix modules for PVMM by L. Luksan

-   Makefile 	        - Makefile.
+   Makefile 	      - Makefile

 ## Program usage:
 To use the code: